 Although Maldonado knew Davis for only five years, she "could tell he had a special place for the Bradley in his heart and was passionate about the arts."
 Wendell Davis passed away on May 24, at the age of 81.
 To honor Davis's unique and exciting life, The Bradley Playhouse hosted a Facebook Live Virtual Variety Show on June 6.
-During the live performance, members of the playhouse shared their memories of Davis and performed songs and skits to commemorate his love for the theater.
-Among the performances were "There's a Tear in my Beer," sung by Bob Brandriff; "Adalaide's Lament," performed by Diane Pollard; "Kids" sung by Marc Cerrone; and many more.
+During the live performance, members of the playhouse shared their memories of Davis and performed songs and skits to commemorate his love for the theater. were "There's a Tear in my Beer," sung by Bob Brandriff; "Adalaide's Lament," performed by Diane Pollard; "Kids" sung by Marc Cerrone; and many more.
 The event can be viewed on The Bradley Playhouse's Facebook page.
 The Bradley Playhouse is currently closed because of the coronavirus, but the president Don Gibbs is hoping to reopen soon.
 Yet, even after the playhouse reopens, performances will never be the same without Wendell Davis's boisterous, soulful laugh filling the auditorium.
 "Wendell, we love you.
 We miss you," said Jim Weagle, Davis's friend of more than 50 years.
 "But there will always be a seat for you in the front row of The Bradley Playhouse."
+Among the performances Looking to Buy, Sell or Rent but not sure where to start?